fluent/website/plugin.rst

 ..
 ..
 To transfer logs from syslogd to fluent, add following line to /etc/syslog.conf or /etc/rsyslog.conf::
 ..
-..    # match pattern    fluent host:port
+..    # match pattern    fluentd host:port
 ..    *.*                @127.0.0.1:5140